DROs & DMPs: do they affect your ability to get car finance?

 It’s understandable that you want to find out more before applying, so let’s take a look at how they work and if these two different types of debt affect your ability to get car finance.

 The DRO is authorised by an official receiver whose role it is to decide whether you qualify.
-You also need to have an authorised debt adviser to guide you through the process.
+It would help if you also had an authorised debt adviser to guide you through the process.

-As you can you imagine, a Debt Relief Order does have a negative impact on your credit score, and it will show up on your credit report.
+As you can imagine, a Debt Relief Order does hurt your credit score, and it will show up on your credit report.
 It also stays on your file for up to six years from the date the order was put in place.

 Having a DRO can impact your chances of getting credit from some lenders, as it shows a history of struggling to keep up with repayments.